andrewting19/andrewting19/README.md

 # Hi! 👋

 I'm Andrew.
-I used to be a salaryman working at Uniswap Labs, but now I'm unemployed working for myself running an undisclosed solo business.
+I used to be a salaryman working at Uniswap Labs, but now I work for myself running an undisclosed solo business.
 I like fishing, Codex, Claude, Claude Code, abliterated open source LLMs, GAMBA, LoL, stonks, crypto, mechanical keyboards, cats, dogs, kpop, chess, and cooking!
 I don't like AI slop.

 ### Languages